Amadeus (TV series)

-Amadeus is an upcoming historical drama television miniseries adapted by Joe Barton from the 1979 stage play of the same name by Peter Shaffer, and gives a fictional account of the lives of composers Wolfgang Amadeus Mozart and Antonio Salieri.
-It itself was inspired by Alexander Pushkin's short 1830 play Mozart and Salieri.
-The series stars Will Sharpe as Mozart with Gabrielle Creevy as his wife Constanze and Paul Bettany as court composer Antonio Salieri as well as Enyi Okoronkwo, Lucy Cohu, Jonathan Aris and Rory Kinnear.
-This will be the second screen adaptation of the play, following the 1984 adaptation.
-It is set to premiere on 21 December 2025 on Sky Atlantic.
+Amadeus is a 2025 British historical drama television miniseries adapted by Joe Barton from the 1979 stage play by Peter Shaffer.
+It gives a fictionalised account of the lives of composers Wolfgang Amadeus Mozart and Antonio Salieri, portrayed by Will Sharpe and Paul Bettany respectively, with Gabrielle Creevy portraying Mozart's wife, Constanze.
+It is the second screen adaptation of the play, following the 1984 film.
+Amadeus premiered on 21 December 2025 on Sky Atlantic.

 Premise

 A 25-year-old Wolfgang Amadeus Mozart arrives in Vienna, Austria, during the 18th century and meets a young singer who will become his wife (Constanze Mozart) and by way of her, the court composer Antonio Salieri.